This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 During your surgery:

 - The hair on your head may be removed.
 Your head will be placed on a head frame that is connected to a computer.
 The rigid head frame will be attached to your head with pins or screws.
 Scanned images of your brain will show pictures in three-dimensional (3-D) views on a monitor.
-This will help caregivers clearly see the different brain areas.
-This helps caregivers to target and biopsy your glioma more accurately.
+This will help healthcare providers clearly see the different brain areas.
+This helps healthcare providers to target and biopsy your glioma more accurately.

 After your surgery:

 You may be taken to a recovery room until you are fully awake.
-Caregivers will monitor you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
-When caregivers see that you are okay, you will be taken back to your hospital room.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When healthcare providers see that you are okay, you will be taken back to your hospital room.
 The bandages used to cover your stitches keep the area clean and dry to prevent infection.
-A caregiver may remove the bandages soon after your surgery to check your wound.
+A healthcare provider may remove the bandages soon after your surgery to check your wound.

 - Activity: You may need to walk around the same day of surgery, or the day after.
 Movement will help prevent blood clots.
 You may also be given exercises to do in bed.
 Do not get out of bed on your own until your caregiver says you can.
 Talk to caregivers before you get up the first time.
 They may need to help you stand up safely.
 When you are able to get up on your own, sit or lie down right away if you feel weak or dizzy.
 Then press the call light button to let caregivers know you need help.